 - Define Done Criteria

-- Create Release Planning Schedule
+- Create a Release Planning Schedule

 - Help create User Stories